unofficialpropel/unofficialpropel/README.md

 * Opportunities to connect with other end-users, share experiences, and learn from each other.

 👥 Who Can Join:
-Anyone interested in Propel PLM and its integration with Salesforce is welcome to join!
+Anyone who is a current customer using Propel is welcome to join!
 Whether you're a power user or just starting out, this community is here for you. 🌐

 🎉 How To Participate:
-Join us on [insert platform (e.g. Instagram, Twitter, YouTube)] and follow the hashtag #UnofficialPropelPLMCommunity.
-Share your thoughts, ask questions, and get involved in discussions! 💬
+Currently all resources are on our [GitHub](https://github.com/unofficialpropel) page and invite users to contribute to the repositorties.

 🤝 Guidelines:
 Please note that this community is not officially supported or endorsed by Propel Software.
 Any support or feedback provided should be used at your own risk.
 Be respectful to ensure a positive experience for all members. 🤝

-We hope you find this unofficial community helpful in your Propel journey.
-Happy connecting! 😊
+We hope you find this community helpful in your Propel journey! 😊